-- In middle of season 2, the title character becomes increasingly "dark", to the point that he lets Dru and Darla kill a bunch of Wolfram & Hart lawyers.
-After this, Cordy, Wes, and Gunn confront him, telling him he has to change the way he's been doing things.
+- In "Reunion", the title character becomes increasingly "dark", to the point that he lets Dru and Darla kill a bunch of Wolfram & Hart lawyers.
+After this, Cordy, Wes, and Gunn confront him, telling him they will keep an eye on him and prevent him from doing anything that horrible because they care.
 He fires them.

-- Again in late season 5 when Angel secretly infiltrates the Black Thorn and his friends suspect he has gone evil.
+- Again in "Power Play", when Angel secretly infiltrates the Black Thorn and his friends suspect he has gone evil.

 - Angel wasn't alone on this.
 How about Fred trying to kill her old professor, Gunn succeeding, Wesley kidnapping Connor, Connor trapping Angel in the ocean, Lorne removing his sleep which caused a Hulk-esque Lorne to be born..
 The only person that is immune to this would be Cordelia because she was actually possessed by an Eldritch Abomination during the story-arc where she was the Big Bad.
 However, they all eventually get called out on it.

-- Cordy calls Angel out in the first season for betraying Lindsey when he was trying to do a Face–Heel Turn.
+- Cordy calls Angel out in "Blind Date" for betraying Lindsey when he was trying to do a HeelFace Turn.

 - Babylon 5: